Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/04-search-tests.rst

 Audit test requirements vary depending on the set up of the platform, as indicated by the Options within the tests below.

-The first set of tests outlined here are specific to the Platform Report, while the second set relate to the Database Report.
-The PR_P1 Standard View of the Platform Report and the DR_D1 Standard View of the Database Report will be deemed COUNTER-compliant if the metrics match those in the relevant COUNTER Report, with the appropriate aggregation.

 E.4.1 Searches_Platform
 """""""""""""""""""""""

+These tests are specific to the Platform Report.
+The PR_P1 Standard View of the Platform Report will be deemed COUNTER-compliant if the metrics match those in the Platform Report, with the appropriate aggregation.

 **Option 1**: Platform has multiple databases and the user can search the whole platform, multiple selected databases, or a single database.